It has been a busy but inauspicious end of 2019/ start of 2020 for us.

 We made a New Year’s Eve trip to the beautiful, pristine beach at Portrush’s East Strand.
 It was crowded with surfers and walkers, many of who, like us, had brought their dogs out for a romp in the clean Atlantic air.
 Half the population of the town must have been scattered along the two and a half miles of golden sands between Portrush town and the start of the chalk cliffs at Whiterocks.
 Credit is due to all those people because despite the number of dog walkers, I didn’t spot even one un-lifted dog poo.
 Since the weather was mild, a few groups of kids were even sledging down some of the larger dunes behind the beach.

 It was on our way home that things started to go wrong.
-There is no ideal time for car faults, but 80 miles from home on a New Years Eve evening added yet more spice to the mix.
+While there is no ideal time for car faults, being 80 miles from home on a New Years Eve evening adds a little more spice to the mix.
 The engine warning light came on closely followed by a misfire that increased as the miles went by.
-A stop at the Applegreen services outside Ballymena let me have a quick look for anything obviously broken under the bonnet, but since nothing was visible, we simply had to struggle on.
-By the time we made Belfast the car was running very roughly, but still ticked over on whatever cylinders were running normally, so it was with some relief that we eventually made it home.
+A stop at the Applegreen services outside Ballymena let me have a quick look for anything obviously broken under the bonnet; nothing was visible so we simply had to struggle on.
+By the time we made Belfast the car was running very roughly, yet still managed to tick over on whatever cylinders were running normally, so it was with some relief that we eventually made it home.

 OK, I admit it, the car is ancient, but since the bike is my primary transport, I don’t care so long as it can be maintained cheaply and gets through its MOT every year.
 Its primary functions are trailer towing when tree pruning or whatever, bringing home larger shops, and taking Tilly and the rest of us for outings.
 For that purpose, the back seat is permanently covered in a hammock that pretends to keep her hair and muddy paws off the car’s upholstery.